kramerProject/etl_tweepy/README.md

 ## Running with airflow

-If you want to run the etl with airflow go to the next section
+If you want to run the etl without airflow go to the next section

 1. Enter in your airflow folder